-When I think of optimism and resiliency in people, I think of our “greatest generation” and people like Louis Zamperini.
+Updated August 2022 – When I think of optimism and resilience in people, I think of our “greatest generation” and people like Louis Zamperini.
 Zamperini faces extraordinary trauma, as depicted in the book, Unbroken, and he has leadership lessons for all of us.
 If you haven’t read the book or seen the movie, Unbroken, you must add it to your list.

-Zamperini’s story is unbelievable that one person could survive so much and live a healthy life to age 97.
-He was born in 1917, and he competed in the 1936 Olympics as a champion distance runner, and then joined the American Air Force at the outbreak of the second world war.
+Born in 1917, Louis competed in the 1936 Olympics as a champion distance runner, and then joined the American Air Force at the outbreak of the second world war.
 In May 1943, his plane was shot down over the South Pacific, killing eight of the eleven crew and leaving Zamperini and two others stranded in a tiny life raft.
 Enduring the loss of their friend Mac from starvation, machine gun fire from passing Japanese bombers and shark attacks, Zamperini and pilot Russell Phillips held out for 47 days.

 When they finally reached the Marshall Islands, both were too weak to stand.
 Little did they know, their struggle had only just begun.
 They were rescued by a Japanese warship and sent to various concentration camps where they suffered sadistic beatings and threats of death daily until their release in August 1945.

 In an interview for CBS, Zamperini said, “They took great joy in telling us we were going to be executed.
 They would always go through the motions, gesturing with samurai swords and so forth.
 So every morning we woke up thinking, well this is it.”

 The physical and psychological trauma that Zamperini endured was unbearable, and most of us can’t imagine.
 He did return home and suffer from some depression and nightmares, but he went on to start a new career as a motivational speaker promoting the power of forgiveness.